FHantke/brave-browser-wiki/Chromium-rebases.md

 - Ensure that vertical tabs work as expected (must first enable this via brave://flags)
 - Ensure that enabling Rewards works properly
 - Ensure that all elements of the sidebar panel work as expected
+- Enusre that creating and using multiple profiles works as expected
 - Ensure that private and Tor windows work as expected
 - Ensure that a few different web sites load as expected